tedca77/IME/README.md

 •	A JSON file, config.json, which can be used to modify parameters when running the program.
 If the third parameter is a directory, then files will be copied to the new directory structure using the photo date to put in the correct place.
 In addition, further parameters can be added to the command.
 These are:
-•	Update – this will update files with new metadata and move files
+* **update** – this will update files with new metadata and move files.
+If this parameter is not provided, then no updates will take place.
-•	Overwritevalues – this will overwrite existing values
+* **overwrite** – this will overwrite existing values in fields.
+For instance, if there is already values in the IPTC location metadata fields, then they will be overwritten with new values.
+If this is not set, then no overwriting will take place.
-•	Showmetadata – this will show metadata in the console
+* **showmetadata** – this will show all metadata in the console before and after updates.
+This option is useful when debugging issues with files.
-•	redoGeocoding – this will force redoing of geocoding using lat, lon information.
+* **redometadata** – once a file has been processed, a flag will be placed on the file and if subsequent runs are made, the file will not have metadata updated.
+If this parameter is added, it will force metadata to be updated.  this will force redoing of geocoding using lat, lon information.

-redoGeocoding: - will do geocoding even if the metadata says that geocoding has been done before and will also overwrite the Sublocation
+	Use cases:
+	we want to redo everything....this is based on a paramter all files have been processed,  but then new Place information is added to files...this will overwrite existing values - we can determine th all files have been processed but then new events are added to the files...we can determine if this is a new event.
+If it is, then we can process and overwrite values....

 The user selects the “Root” location to start looking for photos and it will then search all subdirectories, looking for image files;